kmcilwain112/Critter_Public/README.md

 -I chose to create Critter.
 A halloween themed twitter clone.

--We created a MySQL database populated with users, tweets, and followers.
+-We created a MySQL database using PHP Myadmin, Tomcat,and Apache, populated with users, tweets, and followers.

 -We used Java, JSP, SQL and CSS to create models, publish views, and create controllers.